 - Sponsorship of the holiday gift card program in December 2022

-The West Richland Police Department will be swearing in K9 Polar, a 2-year-old English Cream Retriever who will serve as an emotional support dog.
+The West Richland Police Department welcomes K9 Polar, a 2-year-old English Cream Retriever who will serve as an emotional support dog.
 Polar was donated and trained as a therapy dog by Mattox Dog Training Academy under the professional direction of Mary Mattox.
 Polar has completed his AKC and Urban Field training with Mary and West Richland’s Animal Control Officer Marissa Adamson.
 Polar is an incredible asset not just for our employee wellness program but will be able to be deployed around the community during crisis events, as needed.
-We want to recognize the many people who have volunteered to help to make this possible and those who will help us care for Polar for the duration of his life, Mary Mattox of Mattox Dog Training Academy, Double Arrow Veterinary Clinic, Lucky Puppy Grooming, EFC Equipment Feed and Pet, Talos Tactical, West Richland Community Care Foundation, Amaya Newman, and the many citizens who donated items for Polar during Christmas
+We want to recognize the many people who have volunteered to help to make this possible and those who will help us care for Polar for the duration of his life: Mary Mattox of Mattox Dog Training Academy, Double Arrow Veterinary Clinic, Lucky Puppy Grooming, EFC Equipment Feed and Pet, Talos Tactical, West Richland Community Care Foundation, Amaya Newman, and the many citizens who donated items for Polar during Christmas

 You must be logged in to post a comment.